 The scariest financial reality is a sometimes blind clinging to the American Dream, which has proven to run many families’ finances into the ground.
 This dream corresponds to a 2010 report titled “Middle Class in America,” where the U.S. Commerce Department “defined that class less by its position on the economic scale than by its aspirations: homeownership, a car for each adult, health security, a college education for each child, retirement security, and a family vacation each year.”

 Once again it comes back to choice.
-In these articles we see two families, two different lives, and two different approaches to finances.
+In these articles, we see two families, two different lives, and two different approaches to finances.
 One feels marginalized with no wiggle room.
 One feels empowered with choices.
-What decisions are we each making that puts us in control of our finances?
+What decisions are we each make that puts us in control of our finances?prioritiesspendingvalues